 To round out classroom instruction, participants may need to complete an internship.
 This is sometimes where a student is supervised by a sport business faculty member and sport organization on-site coordinator.

-Schools with Sports Management Masters Programs
+Popular Schools with Sports Management Masters Programs

 A Master of Science (MS) in Sports Management often zooms in on the technical and theoretical sides of the sports business.
 At the same time, some programs are flexible, and students might round out their studies with courses in sport journalism baseball analytics or sports psychology.